vldr/em-fceux/README.md

 ## Overview

-em-fceux enables the FCEUX emulator core feators on web browsers.
+em-fceux enables the core features of the FCEUX emulator on the web browsers.
 The emulation runs at 60 FPS on modern computers, has low input latency and good audio quality.
 It also supports save states and battery-backed save RAM.

-Additionally it has a new custom NTSC video signal and CRT TV emulation modes.
+It also incorporates a new shader-based NTSC composite video emulation technique.

 ## Features